 - commodity codes

 - VAT rates

 Commodity codes classify goods for import so you can:

 - check if there’s duty or VAT to pay

 Check temporary rates of customs duty (tariffs) if the UK leaves the EU with no deal

 The UK Trade Tariff tool would be updated with the new rates of customs duty (tariffs) if the UK were to leave the EU with no deal.
-These rates would apply from 11pm on 11 April 2019.

 If you need to pay customs duty, the rates (tariffs) could vary depending on where you import your goods from.